longpractice/linux_kernel_index/mm/k.md

 ## kmem_cache_init
 Initialisation of slab allocator called in mm_init() in main.c.
 Called after the buddy page allocator has been initialized and the bootmem pages are returned to the buddy page allocator.

-It is complicated since when calling kmem_cache_init(), the slab system is not ready yet, therefore the memory used inside could not be directly initialized.
+It is complicated since when calling kmem_cache_init(), the slab system is not ready yet, therefore we use slab_state to branch some operations, as shown in detail below, to make initialization possible.

 For kmem_cache_init, first of all(now the global variable of slab_state is enum slab_state::down), the kmem_cache global variable is used for allocating the struct kmem_cache variable itself.
 It is statically allocated as kmem_cache_boot so that it does not require any dynamic allocation for now.

-kmem_cache_init(void):
+kmem_cache_init(void): _step_1_
 ```c
 void __init kmem_cache_init(void)
 {